skelarm

 AI Assistance & Development Workflow

-This project is developed with the assistance of an AI coding agent using the Gemini CLI tool.
+This project is developed with the assistance of AI coding agents.
 The AI is also used to generate commit messages and parts of the documentation, including API and theoretical reference sections.

 Workflow:

-1. Context & Theory (Human): The maintainer, Hiroshi Atsuta, establishes the project roadmap in GEMINI.md and writes the theoretical background implemented as documentation in docs/reference/.
+1. Context & Theory (Human): The maintainer, Hiroshi Atsuta, establishes the project guidance in AGENTS.md and writes the theoretical background implemented as documentation in docs/reference/.

-2. Scaffolding (AI): The AI assistant uses these documents and the constraints defined in GEMINI.md to implement code scaffolding and initial logic.
+2. Scaffolding (AI): The AI assistant uses these documents and the constraints defined in AGENTS.md to implement code scaffolding and initial logic.

 3. Review & Revision (Human): The maintainer reviews, tests, and revises the generated code to ensure quality and correctness.
 This cycle is repeated during the development.